The module consists of the following 8 components:

 - Wireless routing: routing optimisation and routing protocols.

-- Queueing theory, delay modelling, etc.
+- Queueing theory, delay modelling, queuing models and their analysis, etc.

 - Error-control with the emphasis on the various Automatic Repeat-reQuest (ARQ) protocols

 - Cellular wireless networks: architecture, frequency reuse, multiplexing, multiple-access, broadcast, power-control, handover, interference, examples of TDMA-, CDMA- and LTE-based cellular networks, traffic engineering, etc.

 - Wireless resource-allocation: general principle, power-allocation algorithms, subcarrier allocation algorithms.

 - Wireless LANs: techniques, IEEE 802.11/IEEE 802.16 physical layer, MAC sublayer protocol and frame structure, etc.

 Learning and Teaching